Deer struggling in cold Alaskan waters saved by wildlife troopers who give them a lift in their boat

 The troopers stopped their 33-foot (10-meter) patrol vessel about 150 yards (137 meters) from the two deer, which saw the boat and headed toward it.
 The troopers shut off the engines so the animals wouldn’t be spooked.

 When the deer reached the boat, they butted their heads against it, then swam right up the swim step, at which point the troopers helped them get the rest of the way onboard.
 Once in the boat, the deer shivered from their time in the cold water.
+The average temperature of the water in Ketchikan in October is 50.4 degrees Fahrenheit (10.2 degrees Celsius), according to the National Oceanic and Atmospheric Administration.

 “I’m soaked to the bone,” Finses says on the video.
 “I had to pick them up and bear hug them to get them off our deck and get them on the beach.”